 Funding was received, and finally, that expansion plan was about to start.
 A failing business model was identified, and a lot of companies finally decided to pivot.
 There was hope and a ray of light during the beginning of the year when all these happened across organizations – regardless of industry, niche, shape, and size.
 But then the most unexpected happened.

 A virus invisible to the human eye entered and brought in a wave of catastrophe along with it.
-The virus rattled all our plans, actions, and scope of work and left us clueless for the coming weeks, months, and even years for some companies.
-Now, all the news there is of layoffs, losses, shutdowns, silent pink slips, and more.
+The virus rattled all our plans, actions, and work scope and left us clueless for the coming weeks, months, and even years for some companies.
+Now, all the news has layoffs, losses, shutdowns, silent pink slips, and more.

 Tech businesses did not just experience the consequences and effects of the virus but retail stores, too.
-With several companies around the world implementing lockdowns and shelter-in-place, several business owners had to close their brick and mortar stores.
+Several business owners had to close their brick-and-mortar stores, with several companies around the world implementing lockdowns and shelter-in-place.

 With only essential services allowed for business, the livelihoods of tons of business owners were at stake.
 Apparel stores, bookstores, jewelry stores, boutiques owned by freelance stylists, agencies run by freelancers, the gig economy, and more took a huge hit.